-In February 2018, the Compensation Committee of the Company approved the general terms of the Tanger Factory Outlet Centers, Inc. 2018 Outperformance Plan (the "2018 OPP").
-The 2018 OPP is a long-term incentive compensation plan.
+In February 2019, the Compensation Committee of the Company approved the general terms of the Tanger Factory Outlet Centers, Inc. 2019 Outperformance Plan (the "2019 OPP").
+The 2019 OPP is a long-term incentive compensation plan.
 Recipients may earn units which may convert, into restricted common shares of the Company based on the Company's absolute share price appreciation (or absolute total shareholder return) and its share price appreciation relative to its peer group (or relative total shareholder return) over a three-year measurement period.
-Any shares earned at the end of the three-year measurement period are subject to a time-based vesting schedule, with 50% of the shares vesting immediately following the measurement period, and the remaining 50% vesting one year thereafter, contingent upon continued employment with the Company through the vesting date (unless terminated prior thereto (a) by the Company without cause, (b) by participant for good reason or (c) due to death or disability).
+Any shares earned at the end of the three-year measurement period are subject to a time-based vesting schedule, with 50% of the shares vesting immediately following the measurement period, and the remaining 50% vesting one year thereafter, contingent upon continued employment with the Company through the vesting date (unless terminated prior thereto (a) by participant for good reason or (c) due to death or disability).
+For our chief executive officer, any shares earned at the end of the shares vesting immediately following vesting, with 50% of the shares vesting schedule and are issued following vesting, with 50% of the shares vesting immediately following vesting, with 50% of the shares vesting immediately following vesting, with 50% of the shares vesting immediately following vesting, with 50% of the shares vesting end of the three-year measurement period remain subject to a time-based vesting schedule and are issued following vesting, with 50% of the shares vesting immediately following issuance, and the remaining 50% vesting one year thereafter, contingent upon continued employment with the Company through the vesting dates (unless terminated prior thereto (a) by the Company without cause, (b) by participant for good reason or due to retirement or (c) due to death or disability).